1. Fellowship Exam Attempts

 - other circumstances involving significant changes to a participant’s personal circumstances.

-- Suspension of candidacy means a six-month period, granted upon request to any candidate, during which the candidate does not enrol in examinations.
+- Suspension of candidacy means a six-month period, granted upon request to any candidate, during which the candidate does not attempt examinations.

 5. General principles